 As a result, each state has a certain amount of natural competition with its counterparts.
 States compete with each other in order to attract businesses and investment dollars, for example, or to attract students to their universities.
 However, given the major demographic, economic, political, and geographical differences between different states, some carry unique burdens while others have unique advantages.
 Border states, for example, are much more concerned with immigration policies than central states are, and Gulf Coast states are much more concerned with the health and viability of the Gulf of Mexico than those located in the northeast, who may be more concerned about political tensions with Europe and Canada.

 Because of differences like these, as well as differences in policy and fiscal decisions, states depend on support from the federal government to vastly different degrees.
-The folks at WalletHub assumed the burden of digging into the data to find out definitively which states lean the most-heavily on Uncle Sam for support.
-For more on their methodology, please read on through the last page.
+WalletHub recently released its annual study looking at federal dependency, and assumed the burden of digging into the data to find out definitively which states lean the most-heavily on Uncle Sam for support.
+The methodology is complex, so it’s recommended you click over and check out the release for yourself..

-Per WalletHub’s research, here are the ten states that depend the most upon the federal government.
+According to WalletHub’s research, here are the ten states that depend the most upon the federal government.
+And if you can’t wait, here’s a quick map as a preview: